-Activity Potential Hazard(s) Control Measures General Site Activities; Site Mobilization; Traffic Control, as needed; Demobilization; and Management of IDW (continued) [NOTE: The hazards and control measures presented in AHA 01 are applicable to all phases of the project] Vehicular traffic in work area and heavy equipment operation Exposure to potential contaminants during Avoid repet to rest Avoid excess the floor or Wear ANSI Maintain as heavy equiling Equipment horns Operators at Only qualified All equipment coveralls to Avoid awkward postures Avoid repetitive motions; switch hands and take rest breaks to give your affected body parts time to rest Avoid excessive contact stress; provide padding if contact with a fixed object is prolonged such as the floor or a wall Wear ANSI Class II reflective traffic vest and cordon off work area Maintain awareness of vehicle movement in work area and exercise caution when approaching heavy equipment exercise caution when approaching heavy equipment Equipment will be equipped with functioning back-up alarms, signal lamps, lights, and alerting management of IDW Conduct work activities in a manner that minimizes potential contact with groundwater Collect all PPE and disposable sampling equipment and place in properly labeled DOT container proper disposal Wash hands and face prior to eating, drinking, or smoking Equipment Used Inspection Requir ements Training Requirements Level D PPE Fire Extinguishers First Aid Kits Eyewash Employees inspect their Weekly inspections will I on fire extinguishers.
-Weekly inspections will on first aid kits and eyes Informal daily inspection conducted by the SSHO.
-Formal weekly safety into be conducted and do field inspection form by be performed be performed wash. ns are to be spections are cumented on All personnel attend safety orientation and have read and understand the SSHP, hospital route map, SDSs/MSDSs, and AHAs At least two designated individuals onsite will have current CPR and First Aid training
+Activity Potential Hazard(s) Control Measures General Site Activities; Site Mobilization; Traffic Control, as needed; Demobilization; and Management of IDW (continued) [NOTE: The hazards and control measures presented in AHA 01 are applicable to all phases of the project] Ergonomics Vehicular traffic in work area and heavy equipment operation Exposure to potential contaminants during management of IDW Avoid repett to rest Avoid excess the floor or Wear ANSI Maintain av heavy equip Equipment horns Operators a Only qualifi All equipment coveralls to Conduct work Avoid excessive contact stress; provide padding if contact with a fixed object is prolonged such as the floor or a wall Wear ANSI Class II reflective traffic vest and cordon off work area Maintain awareness of vehicle movement in work area and exercise caution when approaching heavy equipment exercise caution when approaching heavy equipment Equipment will be equipped with functioning back-up alarms, signal lamps, lights, and alerting Equipment Used Inspection Requir • ands and face prior to eating, drinking, or smoking Training Requirements Level D PPE Fire Extinguishers First Aid Kits Eyewash Employees inspection Require Weekly inspections will be on fire extinguishers.
+Weekly inspections will on first aid kits and eyev Informal daily inspection conducted by the SSHO.
+Formal weekly safety ins to be conducted and do field inspection form by own PPE. be performed be performed vash. hs are to be spections are cumented on All personnel attend safety orientation and have read and understand the SSHP, hospital route map, SDSs/MSDSs, and AHAs At least two designated individuals onsite will have current CPR and First Aid training